sriramss/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    pit# unsquashfs storage-ceph-0.1.69.squashfs
    ```

-1. Change into the image root
+1. Change into the image root.

    ```bash
    pit# chroot ./squashfs-root
    ```

-1. Change the password
+1. Change the password.

    ```bash
    chroot-pit# passwd
    ```

-1. Replace the ssh keys
+1. Replace the ssh keys.

    ```bash
    chroot-pit# cd root
    ```

-1. Replace the default root public and private ssh keys with your own or generate a new pair with `ssh-keygen(1)`
+1. Replace the default root public and private ssh keys with your own, or generate a new pair with `ssh-keygen(1)`.

-1. Create the new SquashFS artifact
+1. Create the new SquashFS artifact.

    ```bash
    chroot-pit# /srv/cray/scripts/common/create-kis-artifacts.sh
    ```

-1. Exit the chroot
+1. Exit the chroot.

    ```bash
    chroot-pit# exit
    ```

-1. Clean up the SquashFS creation
+1. Clean up the SquashFS creation.

    The Ceph image directory is /var/www/ephemeral/data/ceph.